 Our certificate of incorporation authorizes the issuance of shares of blank check preferred stock.
 Our certificate of incorporation provides that our board of directors is authorized to issue from time to time, without further stockholder approval, up to 5,000,000 shares of preferred stock in one or more series and to fix and designate the rights, preferences, privileges and restrictions of the preferred stock, including dividend rights, conversion rights, voting rights, redemption rights and terms of redemption and liquidation preferences.
 Such shares of preferred stock could have preferences over our common stock with respect to dividends and liquidation rights.
-Our issuance of preferred stock may have the effect of delaying or preventing a change in control.
 Our issuance of preferred stock could decrease the amount of earnings and assets available for distribution to the holders of common stock or could adversely affect the rights and powers, including voting rights, of the holders of common stock.
 The issuance of preferred stock could have the effect of decreasing the market price of our common stock.